History of the European Union (2004–present): Enlargement

-In 2007, the fifth enlargement completed with the accession of Romania and Bulgaria on 1 January.
+In 2007, the fifth enlargement completed with the accession of Bulgaria and Romania on 1 January.
 53 MEPs joined the Parliament along with two commissioners, for which two new posts were created in the commission.
 The post created for the Romanian Commissioner was Multilingualism, which was criticised by some for its narrow scope.

 Negotiating process with Croatia as an official candidate country had been stalled for 10 months due to Slovenia's blockade of Croatia's EU accession, which was lifted in September 2009 after an agreement.
 Croatia joined the EU as the 28th member on 1 July 2013 in the sixth enlargement.

 Proposed enlargement

 The financial crisis hit Eurosceptic Iceland hard and its desire to seek haven in the EU and the euro led to it lodging its first formal application.
 Negotiations were expected to be concluded quickly.
 If disputes over fisheries were resolved and the Icelandic people consented, then Iceland would join.
 A new government was elected in Iceland during April 2013 and this government froze negotiations until a referendum could be held.

-In an ongoing program of enlargement, there were seven other candidates: Albania, Moldova, North Macedonia, Montenegro, Serbia, Turkey and Ukraine.
-Also within the enlargement agenda were the states of Bosnia and Herzegovina and Kosovo.
+In an ongoing program of enlargement, there were nine other candidates: Albania, Bosnia and Herzegovina, Georgia, Moldova, North Macedonia, Montenegro, Serbia, Turkey and Ukraine.
+Also within the enlargement agenda were the states of Kosovo.
+Full membership negotiations between the EU and Turkey, which started in 2005, have been suspended since 2019.